-Radiation from 18F carries an associated risk to the patient.
+Radiation from F carries an associated risk to the patient.
 The organ and total body doses associated with FMISO PET imaging are comparable to or lower than those associated with other widely used clinical nuclear medicine procedures and are well below the maximum individual dose suggested for investigational radiopharmaceuticals by the FDA.

-12. SAFETY AND TOXICITY OF THE OTHER COMPONENTS OF THE FINAL [18F]FMISO DRUG PRODUCT
+12. SAFETY AND TOXICITY OF THE OTHER COMPONENTS OF THE FINAL [F]FMISO DRUG PRODUCT

-The [18 F]FMISO is purified by HPLC using an eluent of 5% ethanol, USP.
+The [F]FMISO is purified by HPLC using an eluent of 5% ethanol, USP.
 The injected dose is in up to 10 mL of 5% ethanol, or a maximum of 0.5 mL of ethanol.
 This is less than 5% of the amount of ethanol in one beer.
-In the Registry of Toxic Effects of Chemical Substances (RTECS) the LD{Lo} for ethanol is given as 1.4 g/kg orally for producing sleep, headache, nausea and vomiting.
-Based upon widespread and routine use of ethanol in injectates, in concentrations and quantities similar to that specified herein, there is no reason to suspect that residual ethanol from [18 F]FMISO purification would pose any danger of toxicity when used in imaging studies.
+In the Registry of Toxic Effects of Chemical Substances (RTECS) the LDL0 for ethanol is given as 1.4 g/kg orally for producing sleep, headache, nausea and vomiting.
+Based upon widespread and routine use of ethanol in injectates, in concentrations and quantities similar to that specified herein, there is no reason to suspect that residual ethanol from [F]FMISO purification would pose any danger of toxicity when used in imaging studies.

 The other components of the final product solution are USP grade sterile water for injection and sterile saline.
 These are all nontoxic for USP grade injectables at the concentrations used.
-The final product is at pH 7 and the final injection volume is \leq 10 mL.
+The final product is at pH 7 and the final injection volume is $\leq$ 10 mL.

-The potential contaminants in the final [18 F]FMISO drug product are: acetone, acetonitrile, Kryptofix® [2.2.2], other reaction products.
-Residual solvents in the final product are limited to 5,000 ppm (μg/mL) of acetone and 400 ppm of acetonitrile.
-Acetone is used to clean the TRACERLab FX{F-N} system.
+The potential contaminants in the final [F]FMISO drug product are: acetone, acetonitrile, Kryptofix® [2.2.2], other reaction products and if they are not required for the system in use, they are not measured.
+Residual solvents in the final product are limited to 5,000 ppm (μg/mL) of acetone and 410 ppm of acetonitrile.
+Acetone is used to clean the TRACERLab FXF-N and other related systems but not all new cassette based systems do.
 Acetonitrile is used to dissolve the Kryptofix® [2.2.2] and is the solvent for the reaction.
-The permissible level of acetonitrile in the final product is \leq 400 ppm, the USP permissible level of acetonitrile in 2-[18 F]FDG.
+The permissible level of acetonitrile in the final product is $\leq$ 400 ppm, the USP permissible level of acetonitrile in 2-[F]FDG.
 The allowable level for acetone is <5,000 ppm.
 Acetone is a Class three solvent.
 This class of solvents includes no solvent known as a human health hazard at levels normally accepted in pharmaceuticals.
-Therefore this limit is based upon the FDA's Guidance for Industry ICH Q3C-Tables and List (November 2003 Revision 1), page 7, where it considers 5,000 ppm in 10 mL, 50 mg or less per day, of Class 3 residual solvents as an acceptable limit without additional justification.
+Therefore, this limit is based upon the FDA's Guidance for Industry ICH Q3C-Tables and List (November 2003 Revision 1), page 7, where it considers 5,000 ppm in 10 mL, 50 mg or less per day, of Class 3 residual solvents as an acceptable limit without additional justification.

 The toxicity for Kryptofix® [2.2.2] has not been reported (RTECS Number Kryptofix® [2.2.2] MP4750000) although this reagent has been investigated as a therapeutic in mice for chelation therapy after strontium exposure.
-The FDA has proposed a maximum permissible level of 50μg/mL of Kryptofix® [2.2.2] in 2-[18F]FDG, therefore this maximum permissible level will also apply to the [18F]FMISO final product.
+The FDA has proposed a maximum permissible level of 50μg/mL of Kryptofix® [2.2.2] in 2-[F]FDG, therefore this maximum permissible level will also apply to the [F]FMISO final product.